 - a.
 Click Next. - b.
 Follow the instructions on the wizard screens to re-install the head.

 Weight Calibration

-After the successful installation of print heads, the wizard begins the first of two weight tests, in which each head prints a sample.
-Each test takes 15-25 minutes.
+After the successful installation of print heads, the wizard begins the weight test, in which each head prints a sample.
+This test takes 15-25 minutes.